It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Left Hanging: He and Kid were attacked by a Pacifista but the scene ends almost immediately.
 At first it looks like a Cliffhanger, but then it isn't addressed ever again.

-- Magnificent Mustaches Of Mexico: Subverted when he's rocking one in the Dressrosa Arc, during his disguise towards Green Bitt
+- Magnificent Mustaches Of Mexico: Subverted when he's rocking one in the Dressrosa Arc, during his disguise towards Green Bit.

 - Messy Hair: In fact, without the hat he resembles Luffy.
 He's still quite attractive though.

-- He IS a pretty damn skilled doctor, because he was able to save both Luffy and Jinbe from the brink of death, despite how serious the injuries they had received during the war were.
+- Morally Ambiguous Doctorate: Subverted.
+Despite the way he announces his profession (on top of being a pirate), and the fact that his Red Baron is "Surgeon of Death", he is a pretty damn skilled doctor, because he was able to save both Luffy and Jinbe from the brink of death, despite how serious the injuries they had received during the war were.

 - Mr. Fanservice: Just look at him and try to say he isn't.